open-afc-project/openafc/tools/geo_converters/README.md

 ```
 to_png.py --data_type UInt16 --out_dir wgs84_png 'wgs84_tif/*.tif'
 ```
 Takes ~45 minutes on 8 CPUs.
-YMMV
+YMMV. _The conversion to PNG is in progress.
+Skip this step for now._

 ### High resolution terrain data (aka LiDAR)  <a name="lidar_routine">

 Assume LiDAR files (multilevel set of 2-band TIFF files, indexed by .csv files) is in `proc_lidar` directory.
 Let's convert it to tiles.

+_**Note:** the first two steps are a work in progress.
+For the time being skip to step three._

 1. Convert LiDARS to set of per-agglomeration TIFF files with geoidal heights.
 Result in `lidar_geoidal_tif` directory:
 ```
 lidar_merge.py --format_param BIGTIFF=YES --format_param COMPRESS=ZSTD proc_lidar lidar_geoidal_tif
 ```